anthonys13/anthonys13/README.md

-### Hi there! 👋
+Hi there! 👋

-:thought_balloon: My name is Anthony, and I'm 30 years old.
+💭 My name is Anthony, and I'm 30 years old.

-:v: Currently, I am employed at Xelians Digital as a Backend Developer, primarily working with PHP and MYSQL technologies.
-I also have expertise in JavaScript, Node.js, and React.js.
+✌️ Currently, I am employed at Xelians Digital as a Backend Developer.

+🌟 I have solid skills in:

+PHP and MySQL
+JavaScript and Node.js
+React.js, microservices, and building robust APIs Unity and C#, including network manipulation of objects Docker
-:computer: I have successfully completed several projects, which you can explore on my GitHub profile or through my portfolio.
-Feel free to check out my bio!
+💻 I have successfully completed several projects, which you can explore on my GitHub profile or through my portfolio.
+Feel free to check them out!

-Additionally, I am self-taught and currently learning how to manage a Virtual Dedicated Server :floppy_disk: to host my projects.
+💾 As a self-taught developer, I have also learned how to manage a Virtual Dedicated Server to host my projects.

-If you have any questions or would like to engage in a discussion, please feel free to reach out.
-I'm open to talking about any subject! 💬
+💬 If you have any questions or would like to engage in a discussion, please feel free to reach out.
+I'm open to talking about any subject!

 ### Languages and Tools:
 <p align="left">